Blended Families + Estate Planning

 Sometimes it may be the case when there are some children in another relationship and some children in a current relationship, that extra thought needs to be given to what inheritances each child is likely to receive and what is fair and reasonable in the circumstances.

 Mutual Will Agreements + Specific Documents

 it is sometimes possible for couples to sign a “Mutual Wills Agreement”.
 This is a contract between the parties stating that neither of them will change their Will without having the consent of the other spouse, or their Executor(s) if one of the parties is deceased.
-The main benefit of a Mutual Will Agreement is that it gives each party certainly that their wishes will be carried out.
+The main benefit of a Mutual Will Agreement is that it gives each party certainty that their wishes will be carried out.
 Each party to the relationship may agree to a “mirror image Will” at the time, but there are many reasons why a Will is changed after the death of a spouse/de-facto partner.

-It can be a difficult conversation to have with your spouse/de-facto partner as it can raise issues of trust, but in the end, may be the only way to ensure that all parties can have certainty and peace of mind.
+It can be a difficult conversation to have with your spouse/de-facto partner as it can raise issues of trust, but in the end, maybe the only way to ensure that all parties can have certainty and peace of mind.